espressif/esp-at/docs/en/Compile_and_Develop/How_to_update_pki_config.rst

 Introduction to PKI Configuration
 ---------------------------------

-The source file for the current default PKI configuration is located in the :component:`customized_partitions/raw_data` directory, as shown below:
+The source files for the current default PKI configuration are located in the :component:`customized_partitions/raw_data` directory, as shown below:

    .. list-table::
       :header-rows: 1